Key takeaways

 Step 1: Capture

-Use desktop mics in office, mobile apps in the field, WhatsApp voice notes for remote staff, even phone numbers dedicated to voice capture, meet users where they already communicate.
+Use desktop mics in office, mobile apps in the field, or WhatsApp voice notes for remote staff.
+You can even dedicate phone numbers to voice capture.
+The idea is simple: meet users where they already communicate.

 Step 2: Transcription

-ASR converts speech to text, tuned for Indian accents and language mixing.
-Review supported locales with Speech-to-Text languages.
+ASR (automatic speech recognition) converts speech to text.
+Models tuned for Indian accents and language mixing perform best.
+Review supported locales with Google Speech to Text language documentation.

 Step 3: Understanding

-NLP extracts amounts, tax rates, vendors, ledgers, payment modes, dates, and references, accounting specific entity models matter here.
+NLP extracts amounts, tax rates, vendors, ledger names, payment modes, dates, and references.
+Accounting specific entity models matter here.
+Generic NLP misses terms like "sundry creditor" or "CGST."

 Step 4: Classification and mapping

-Map entities to your chart of accounts, assign GST codes, match or create vendor records, and link invoices, learning improves mapping over time.
+Map entities to your chart of accounts.
+Assign GST codes, match or create vendor records, and link invoices.
+The system learns and improves mapping over time as it sees more of your data.

 Step 5: Human verification

-Readback confirms interpretation before posting, users correct by voice, or with a quick edit.
+Readback confirms interpretation before posting.
+Users correct by voice or with a quick edit on screen.
+This step is critical for compliance grade accuracy.

 Step 6: Posting

-Push verified entries into Tally, Zoho Books, or other systems, retain full audit trail, audio, transcript, corrections, and user stamps.
+Push verified entries into Tally or other accounting systems.
+Retain the full audit trail: audio, transcript, corrections, and user stamps.

 Step 7: Reconciliation

-Link to bank feeds and rule based matching, flag exceptions for review, protect integrity of the ledger.
+Link to bank feeds and rule based matching.
+Flag exceptions for review.
+This protects the integrity of the ledger and catches discrepancies early.

 Where Voice Entry Shines: Practical Use Cases for Finance Teams